 - Classical English Rhetoric by Ward Farnsworth

 These are the MOOC’s I’ve taken that I think are worth going through.
-If you don’t care too much about law you don’t need the constitutional concepts.
+Feel free to pick and choose, I recommend everything here.

 - Introduction to American Law

 Really interesting overview of the basics of a few different types of law.
 Everyone should take this course.

 - Introduction to Key Constitutional Concepts and Supreme Court Cases

 I found it interesting, and a fun overview of the history.

 - Design Patterns